LV11coding/Paint/README.md

 Upcoming versions soon.

 Versions:
-Paint1 - able to paint in one color
+Paint1 - able to paint in one color without any other functions